thanhhhl/lanthanh/pages/WHO Kobe Centre.md

 			- **Actions:**
 				- graph map dot horizontal bar
 				- Kanya does map graphs
-				- option 2 -  stack horizontal bar chart for met and unmet need by country
+				- option 2 -  stack horizontal bar chart for met and unmet need by country darker on the top, lighter in the bottom (lower prevalence)
 			- **Conclusion:**
 				-
 			- **Notes:**